Androgenic Second Puberty 101

 Along with body fat migration, fat in the face also moves.
-The neck, chin and jaw line will fill out while the lips and upper cheeks shrink.
+The neck, chin and jawline will fill out while the lips and upper cheeks shrink.
 The color of the eyes may also change and become fainter in the long term, as testosterone causes the pigmentation in the iris to fade.

-This is and extremely subtle and slow moving process that takes years, and it is easy to think nothing is changing at all.
+This is an extremely subtle and slow moving process that takes years, and it is easy to think nothing is changing at all.
 The greatest shifts seem to happen in years 3 and 4.
 Take selfies to compare.

 Increased Tolerance of Caffeine, Alcohol, and/or Psychotropics

 More mass means more blood to dilute chemicals into.
-Increasing testosterone also means a higher metabolic rate, increasing the speed at which toxins are removed from the blood stream.
+Increasing testosterone also means a higher metabolic rate, increasing the speed at which toxins are removed from the bloodstream.